Standard-bearers: Outstanding Black Alumni

 DELORES BOYD ’75 retired as a U.S. magistrate judge for the U.S. District Court for the Middle District of Alabama.

-TILLMAN J. BRECKENRIDGE ’01 is a partner with Bailey Glasser.
+TILLMAN J. BRECKENRIDGE ’01 is a partner with Pierce Bainbridge.
 He is also the St. George Tucker Adjunct Professor of Law and managing attorney with William & Mary Law School’s Appellate and Supreme Court Clinic.

 BERT A. BUNYAN ’74 is a retired justice of the Kings County, N.Y., Supreme Court.